tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

   }
   ```

-- Removes expired evidence from both pending and committed
+- Removes expired evidence from both pending and committed databases

 The ABCI evidence is then sent via the `BlockExecutor` to the application.